zquestz/systray/README.md

 ## Features

-* Supported on Windows, macOS (cgo-free Linux is a work in progress)
+* Supported on Windows, macOS and Linux
 * Menu items can be checked and/or disabled
 * Methods may be called from any Goroutine